dewv/ops/.github/ISSUE_TEMPLATE/scheduled-maintenance.md

 **3. Give exact commands or use marked screenshots to show GUI-based changes**

-     (Include commands to set the correct working directory, and/or use full paths.
-REDACT any sensitive information.)
+     (Include commands to set the correct working directory, and/or use full paths. *Redact any sensitive information.*)

 **4. What production services will be affected by the changes?**